Easy One Pot Jambalaya

 This recipe is traditional casserole made with shrimp, chicken, and sausage.
 A one pot jambalaya recipe that’s easy and full of cajun flavor!

-A classic casserole that is famous in New Orleans…made easily in your home kitchen.
+An easy jambalaya recipe that is famous in New Orleans, Louisiana…made easily in your home kitchen in less than 45 minutes.

 What you can prep ahead:

-Although this recipe only takes about 45 minutes start to finish, there are things you can do to make the recipe faster on weeknights.
+Although this one-pot meal only takes about 45 minutes start to finish, there are things you can do to make the recipe faster on weeknights.

-On the weekend (or on Monday…whenever you are meal planning), dice the vegetables and prepare the meat.
+On the weekend (or on Monday…whenever you are meal planning), dice the vegetables and prepare the boneless skinless chicken breast and sausage.
 Put it in storage containers so that when you are ready to make this meal, you can literally dump the ingredients in the skillet.
 This will help with mess on weeknights!

 How to Make One Pot Jambalaya

 • In a large skillet over medium high heat, add 1 tablespoon olive oil.
-Saute the onion, peppers and celery until they begin to soften, about 5 – 6 minutes.
+Sauté the onion, bell peppers and celery until they begin to soften, about 5 – 6 minutes.
 Add the garlic and cook for 1 minute more.

 • Add the chicken and sausage (and up to 2 more tablespoons of olive oil if needed) to the pan and cook for 5 – 7 minutes, until browned and no longer pink.

-• Stir in the chicken stock and white rice.
+2. Stir in the chicken stock (or chicken broth) and white rice.
 Bring the pan to a boil and then reduce to a simmer.
 Cover and simmer for 25 – 30 minutes, until the rice is cooked and almost all of the liquid is absorbed.
 If the mixture becomes too dry, add an extra splash of chicken stock.
 Stir occasionally.

 What to Serve with Jambalaya